-Check Point recently introduced the Software-defined Protection (SDP), a revolutionary security architecture that aims to protect organizations in today's fast-evolving IT and threat landscape.
-Software-defined Protection offers modern security today that can effectively protect against unknown threats, through a design that is modular, agile and most importantly, secure.
+Check Point introduced the Software-defined Protection (SDP) in February 2014, a revolutionary security architecture that aims to protect organizations in today's fast-evolving IT and threat landscape.
+SDP offers modern security today that is designed to protect against unknown threats.
 SDP is a three-layer security architecture comprised of enforcement, control and management layers.
 This framework decouples the control layer from the enforcement layer, enabling robust and highly-reliable enforcement points that obtain real-time protection updates from a software-based control layer.
-SDP converts threat intelligence into immediate protections and is managed by a modular and open management structure.
+SDP converts threat intelligence into protections and is managed by a modular and open management structure.

-SDP combined with Check Point Next Generation Threat Prevention and Next Generation Firewall solutions, fed by the industry largest threat knowledge-base - ThreatCloudTM provides the most robust and agile enterprise security to fight modern malware.
+SDP combined with Check Point Next Generation Threat Prevention and Next Generation Firewall solutions, fed by the industry largest threat knowledge-base - ThreatCloudTM, provides robust and agile enterprise security to fight modern malware.